Facts and Commentary by COGwriter

 On May 27, 2011, COGWA reported that it had 9,037 attend the first Day of Unleavened Bread.

 As far as number of congregations, as of 09/11/2011, COGWA listed 237 congregations with 111 in the USA, 3 in Canada, 50 in Latin America, 4 in Europe, 13 in the Caribbean, 28 in Africa, and 28 in Asia/Pacific.
-COGWA is likely the third largest COG (UCG may still be the largest, LCG is the third largest, PCG now seems to have dropped to fourth largest).
+COGWA is likely the second or third largest COG (UCG may still be the largest, LCG is the second or third largest, PCG seems to be the fourth largest).

 On November 3, 2011, COGWA's Jim Franks reported: